The medications listed on this website are provided for informational purposes only.

 What is Clonidine?

-How Clonidine Works
+How Does Clonidine Work?

 Clonidine is a non-stimulant ADHD medication known as an alpha-2 adrenergic agonist.
 It stimulates the alpha-2 adrenergic receptors in the brain, primarily in the prefrontal cortex.
 By activating these receptors in the brain, clonidine limits the release of norepinephrine.
 This neurotransmitter is involved with regulating symptoms related to attention, focus, and impulse control.